3 MIN WATCH

 Cities have started to adopt the same strategic planning process as the private sector over the last few years.
 With tightened budgets, it’s critical that city governments can accomplish as much as possible with fewer resources.
 Here are four government strategic plan examples you can learn from:

-There is another unique element of Germantown’s planning process worth noting.
-The city did an excellent job organizing citizen focus groups as part of the “Germantown Forward 2030” vision plan.
-It formed an internal, 30-person steering committee (consisting of staff from across departments) to gather citizen input, assembled a citizen task force, and made sure planning stayed on track.
+City leaders did an excellent job organizing citizen focus groups as part of the “Germantown Forward 2030” vision plan.
+They formed an internal, 30-person steering committee (consisting of staff from across departments) to gather citizen input, assembled a citizen task force, and made sure planning stayed on track.

 The City of Fort Collins, Colorado, provides a great example of how to perfect the strategic planning process for your government over time.
 The city started with a large number of measures that were reviewed by an equally large group of staff.
 It then refined the planning process until only the most important key metrics were reviewed by the right stakeholders.
 From there, the focus shifted toward examining the key outcomes, strategic objectives, and initiatives that drove progress on the key metrics.
 City leaders went through several iterations to get the plan just right, realizing the process was an evolution.

 One particularly successful tactic Fort Collins used was to incorporate their departments into the planning process.
 Core strategic planning team members met regularly with department heads to get feedback and make adjustments to the plan, ensuring it worked for everyone involved.
 The result?
 The city has strong buy-in across the organization and everyone understands how their departments contribute to Fort Collins’ long-term goals.
 This high-touch, personal approach of involving every department in the process was integral to Fort Collins’ success.

 If you’re working through your own local government strategic planning process, here’s an inside look at how Fort Collins put together their internal team:

 First, they put together a steering committee for the strategy that included the: